02 / 19

 Cards or biometric — which is better?

-Use cards for general access (issue, revoke, replace cleanly) and biometric for controlled zones where presence-of-person matters; most premium deployments use both.
-Cards are operationally cleaner — issue, revoke, replace.
-Biometric is stronger for controlled zones (data centre, vault, server room) where presence-of-person matters.
+Use cards for general access — they are operationally cleaner to issue, revoke and replace — and biometric for controlled zones (data centre, vault, server room) where presence-of-person matters.
 Most premium deployments use both: card for the building, biometric for sensitive interior zones.

 RFID, biometric or mobile credential?